alexandred/volt-upload/README.md

 ## Local Storage

-Attachments that are saved in the local container are currently saved in "app/{component name}/assets/static".
-This will be changed to "public" in future versions.
+Attachments that are stored in the local container are saved in the `public` folder.

 ## Cloudinary